E-safety Support has 23 lesson plans - scroll down for details and samples

 Cases have been documented where teachers, young people, parents and even schools have been the victims of impersonation online.
 In this lesson, students consider what to do if you are being impersonated on Facebook, what to do if you see a Facebook account which you think is impersonating someone you know and how to deal with the effects of being impersonated and seeing someone write unpleasant comments pretending to be you.
 Students are given a scenario, which they then use as the basis of an investigation into online impersonation, and how you can deal with an imposter account on Facebook.
 They then create a guide for dealing with impersonation which can be used by other students.

 In this lesson, students learn about the risks of “Frape” where someone else uses your Facebook account to send malicious messages, indecent photos or to generally disrupt your online presence.
-The activity, while focussed on Facebook is helpful in that it is essential that young people understand how and why website security systems work, and how they can make their online behaviour more secure, and take effective steps to keep passwords and logins safe.
+The activity, while focused on Facebook, is helpful in that it is essential that young people understand how and why website security systems work, and how they can make their online behaviour more secure, and take effective steps to keep passwords and logins safe.

-The lesson includes a number of relevant links, so having internet access during the session is recommended.
+The lesson includes a number of relevant links, so having Internet access during the session is recommended.

-Sexting, also sometimes called ‘taking selfies’ is an activity which some children consider safe due to a range of incorrect assumptions based on anonymity, depersonalisation, and the abstract, intangible nature of the internet.
+Sexting, also sometimes called ‘taking selfies’ is an activity which some children consider safe due to a range of incorrect assumptions based on anonymity, depersonalisation, and the abstract, intangible nature of the Internet.
 None of these assumptions are necessarily true, and the myths should be challenged.
 If each aspect of the ‘sexting’ behaviour is compared to the same behaviour in ‘public’ or ‘real life’ pupils normally react to the effect that such behaviour would be unsafe or embarrassing in ‘real life’ – this is why it is essential to break down the myths that anonymity provides any layer of safety.

-In this lesson, groups of students produce a poster or guide to display advice on: What Sexting is, how it happens, and how to avoid unsafe situations online, how to deal with the effects of pictures published on the internet without permission, and how to remove both the images and unpleasant comments caused by the sexting.
+In this lesson, groups of students produce a poster or guide to display advice on what sexting is, how it happens, and how to avoid unsafe situations online, how to deal with the effects of pictures published on the Internet without permission, and how to remove both the images and unpleasant comments caused by the sexting.

 The lesson includes practical advice for dealing with sexting, including reporting procedures and the law.